projectym/Statistics-Calculator/README.md

 # Statistics Calculator
-This repository is to show the code to my stats calculator created in Spring of 2020.<br/>
+This repository shows the code to my stats calculator created in Spring of 2020.<br/>

 The Calculator is deployed here: [Stats Calc](https://projectym.net/statistics-summary-calculator/)